You Earned a Ticket!

 In their deliberations, justices on the Supreme Court expressed concern about the disruption of "labor peace".
 If dues are not collected from all teachers, some labor historians argued ominously, a functioning system might be disrupted.
 To unify their members, public labor union leaders might find themselves under pressure to become more militant in negotiations.
 Union opponents countered that the evidence of militancy is thin in states with "right to work" laws.

-Over decades, union membership in America has declined significantly, including in California.
+Over decades, union membership in America has declined somewhat, including in California.

 Generally, union membership rates tend to be higher in California than in other states, partly because of the strength and organization of the state's teachers unions.
 After the Janus ruling, some predicted that masses of teachers would stop contributing to their unions.
-So far, the losses have been minor.
+That mostly didn't happen.
+In California, membership has drifted slowly downward over time, but mostly among new teachers.
+The process to revoke membership is intimidating but clear.

 Teachers unions are stable

 The leadership of teachers unions tends to be stable over time, with a strong tradition of seniority.
+Administrators may come and go.
 School board members have limited terms.
-Administrators may come and go.
 Teachers, by contrast, work in a system that directly discourages moving.
 When teachers stay with a district, they gain seniority and move up the pay scale.
-The individuals involved in union leadership generally stay put and stay involved for many years.
+The individuals involved in union leadership generally stay involved for many years.
+If you want to know about the history of your district, ask the local union leaders.

 Nimbleness is out of the question.